ZigBee Binding

 The following channels are supported -:

-Channel UID ZigBee Cluster Type Description
+Channel Type ID ZigBee Cluster Type Description

 battery-level POWER_CONFIGURATION (0x0001) Number